Department of Kinesiology and Rehabilitation Science

 - The Health and Exercise Science Pre-Allied Health Studies option includes courses in exercise programming, additional courses in biology and chemistry, endurance conditioning, exercise physiology lab, health and fitness programming, and biomechanics.

 Driver Education Program

-The driver education program has been designed to serve individuals preparing to be driver and traffic education teachers.
+The Driver Education Program has been designed to serve individuals preparing to be driver and traffic education teachers.
+Admission into the program requires a First Aid course on the applicant's college transcript.
 Additional information about this summer program may be obtained by calling 964 0583, ext 4901.

 The Rehabilitation Science curriculum is accredited by the Commission on Accreditation or Allied Health Education Programs (CAAHEP).
 The program is designed to produce undergraduate rehabilitation generalists who have training and experience conducive to successful careers in various rehabilitation service programs.
 Within the Rehabilitation Science major five minors are offered: 1) Addictions, 2) Aging, 3) Child Welfare and Social Services, 4) Disabilities Studies, and 5) Recreation Services.
 Students must choose at least one of these minors in order to complete the requirements for the degree.

 David Dawson, Mark Downey, Brock Hime, Nick Sheehan, David Wilbers, Shaun Wiseman

 For more information, please visit www.atu.edu/hpe.